Razviar/mtgap/README.md

 6. Check if antiviruses or firewalls are blocking app traffic, add app to exception.

 ## Changelog
+v.2.0.27 released 26/12/2019
+* Now you can detach overlay from MTGA window and place it wherever you like.
+Espeially usefull for users with several monitors.
+* More hotkeys
+* Hotkey map on General tab to make it easier to memorize them.
+* Bunch of bugfixes

 v.2.0.26 released 25/12/2019
 * Better Hotkeys handling: they work only when overlay is active and can be disabled globally
 * Implemented automated MTGA data uploads to minimize time required to update MTGA Pro serviced for new MTGA features